dedis/cothority/external/js/cothority/README.md

 ## Use a development version from an external app

-The simplest way to use the cothority version in an app and being able to add debug-lines and change the code is to add the following to your `tsconfig.json`:
+The simplest way to use a cothority development version in an app and being able to add debug-lines and change the code is to add the following to your `tsconfig.json`: